lyuouz/p8105_hw3_lz2586/p8105_homework3_lz2586.md

 The box plot shows the distribution of snowfall values \>0 and \<100 by year.
 The average snowfall seems very stable across years.
-However the distribution shows more fluctuation from 2004 to 2010.
+However the distribution shows more fluctuation from 2004 ~ 2010.